“The Village Schoolmaster” by Oliver Goldsmith

 He symbolizes knowledge, discipline, dedication to education, and moral integrity.

-10. What is the overall theme of the poem?
+10. What is the overall theme of the poem "The Village Schoolmaster" by Oliver Goldsmith?

 The poem emphasizes the importance of knowledge, education, respect, and admiration for teachers in rural life.